kadamopo/Exclaimer-Solution-Old/Documents/README_FIRST.txt

     Documents

-2. The first supporting document is this document, README_FIRST.txt, that provides an overview of known issues, the solution, the supporting documents, and other general notes.
+2. This README_FIRST.txt file is the fitst supporting document.
+As you can see it provides an overview of any known issues, information about the solution and the supporting documents, and some other general notes.

 3. The second supporting document is a screen-shot that shows that all three unit tests in the StandardTestAsync class have been completed successfully.

-4. The rest of the supporting documents are a sample set of outputs of my test program for the following scenarios:
+4. The rest of the supporting documents are a small sample of outputs produced by my test program for the following scenarios:

     a.
 Output for Question 1 with Single Simple Character Reader - imitates test: